-- R. Dale Lynch has served as our Vice President of Finance since July 2011.
+R. Dale Lynch has served as our Vice President of Finance since July 2011.
 Before joining us, Mr. Lynch worked as a consultant from April 2010 to July 2011, served as Executive Vice President of Finance for Allied Capital Corporation from 2004 to April 2010 and held various investment banking and research positions with Lehman Brothers from 1997 to 2004 and Merrill Lynch from 1989 to 1994.
-Mr. Lynch earned a B.S. in accounting from The Pennsylvania State University and an M.B.A. from the University of Chicago Booth School of Business. - Michael L. Winkler has served as our Vice President of Operations since June 2011.
+Mr. Lynch earned a B.S. in accounting from The Pennsylvania State University and an M.B.A. from the University of Chicago Booth School of Business.

+Michael L. Winkler has served as our Vice President of Operations since June 2011.
 Before joining us, Mr. Winkler was Vice President of Operations for Campbell Soup Company from August 2007 to June 2011 and held various positions with Mars Inc. from 1996 to August 2007, including Plant Manager-Columbus Plant and Director of Industrial Engineering.
-Mr. Winkler earned a B.S. in industrial engineering from the University of Wisconsin-Platteville and an M.B.A. from the University of North Texas. - John F. Angel has served as our Director of Oil and Gas Business since October 2010.
-Before joining us, Mr. Angel was Executive Vice President of Sales and Marketing at SensorTran, Inc. from April 2008 to October 2010, Vice President of Sales and Marketing at Sabeus, Inc. from August 2007 to April 2008 and held various positions with Baker Hughes, Inc. from 1983 to August 2007.
-Mr. Angel earned a degree in electronic engineering technology from Memorial University COFNMEE and an M.B.A. from Texas A&M University. - Robert H. Morrow has served as our Vice President of National Accounts since 2004.
+Mr. Winkler earned a B.S. in industrial engineering from the University of Wisconsin-Platteville and an M.B.A. from the University of North Texas.

+Robert H. Morrow has served as our Vice President of National Accounts since 2004.
 Prior to assuming this position, Mr. Morrow was our Vice President of Logistics and Procurement from 1999 to 2004, our Director of Logistics from 1996 to 1999 and held various finance positions with us from 1975 to 1996.
 Before joining us, Mr. Morrow worked in operations and finance for Stewart Warner Corporation (Hobbs Division) from 1972 to 1975.
-Mr. Morrow earned a B.A. in business administration from Illinois State University and an M.B.A. from National University. - James I. Manion has served as our General Counsel since 2003.
+Mr. Morrow earned a B.A. in business administration from Illinois State University and an M.B.A. from National University.

+James I. Manion has served as our General Counsel since 2003.
 Prior to assuming this position, Mr. Manion was our Assistant General Counsel from 1998 to 2003.
 Before joining us, Mr. Manion specialized in transactional and corporate law and was a partner in the law firm of Jackson & Kelly from 1988 to 1998.
 Mr. Manion earned a B.S. in foreign service from Georgetown University and a J.D. from Georgetown University Law Center.